uCiC-app/slate/source/includes/_comments.md

 }
 ```

+This endpoint creates a comment for:

+- an event room
+- as a reply to an existing comment
+- an external media

-This endpoint creates a comment for an event room, or as a reply to an existing comment.
-When using it, the POST body specifies the target item being commented on with the `itemType` field (supports `event`, `comment`) and the identifier of the target item with the `itemId` field.
+When using it, the POST body specifies the target item being commented on with the `itemType` field (supports `event`, `comment`, `extMedia`) and the identifier of the target item with the `itemId` field.

 ### HTTP Request